testvon/alecsatin.github.io/_posts/2017-02-07-once-to-every-man-and-nation.md

 </blockquote>

-**Please note:** If your're reading this in an email or RSS feed, you must [visit the website](/honor/once-to-every-man-and-nation/){: .btn .btn--warning} to watch the video.
+**Please note:** If you're reading this in an email or RSS feed, you must [visit the website](http://www.alecsatin.com/honor/once-to-every-man-and-nation/){: .btn .btn--warning} to watch the video.
 {: .notice}